corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-transactions.md

 ## Transaction validity

-Each required signer should only sign the transaction if it is:
+Just gathering the required signatures is not enough to commit a transaction to the ledger.
+It must also be:

 * *Valid*.
 The proposed transaction and every transaction the backchain of the proposed inputs must be signed by all the required parties and [contractually valid](key-concepts-contracts.md).
 * *Unique*: No other committed transaction has consumed any of the inputs to the proposed transaction.
+[Uniqueness](key-concepts-consensus.md#uniqueness-consensus) is determined by a [notary](key-concepts-notaries.md).

 If the transaction gathers all the required signatures without meeting these conditions, the transaction’s outputs are not valid and will not be accepted as inputs to subsequent transactions.

 ## Reference states